Comcast beats revenue expectations on broadband growth

 The company's NBCUniversal segment, which includes NBC Entertainment and Universal Pictures, reported revenue of $6.72 billion, down 18.9% from a year earlier.
 Revenue at the filmed entertainment unit fell 25% from a year earlier due to shuttered movie theaters.
 Theme park revenue plummeted 80.9%.

+The company said on Thursday that it expects its theme park business to break even at some point in 2021, regardless of whether its California park reopens.
+It reiterated plans to open its new Beijing park by the summer of 2021.

-Comcast said it had 22 million signups to its Peacock streaming service, launched nationwide on July 15.
+Comcast said it had 22 million sign-ups to its recently-launched Peacock streaming service.

-Broadcast TV advertising revenue was down 11.5% and ad revenue at Comcast’s cable networks fell 2.1%.
+Broadcast TV advertising revenue was down 11.5% and ad revenue at Comcast’s cable networks fell 2.1% - declines the company attributed to a lack of new content.

 ((helen.coster@thomsonreuters.com; Twitter: @hcoster))